How to Restore a Single File from a VMware Backup of a Virtual Machine

 When it comes to restoring files from a virtual machine, 80% of the typical recovery cases that we see only require a single file to be restored from a backup.
 Given that reality, why waste your time and effort restoring an entire virtual machine, when you can do a file-level restore and just recover the individual files that you need.
 When time is money and resources are short, it only makes sense to save time when and where you can.

-With NovaBACKUP Business Essentials, restoring a single file from a virtual machine backup can easily be accomplished in just a couple of steps.
-This guide will walk you through the process showing you step-by-step instructions on how to restore individual files or folders from a VMware VM backup utilizing NovaBACKUP’s Virtual Dashboard feature.
+With NovaBACKUP Business Essentials, restoring a single file from a backup of a VMware machine can be accomplished in just a couple of steps.
+This guide will walk you through a VMware-backup process showing you step-by-step instructions on how to restore individual files or folders from a VMware VM backup utilizing NovaBACKUP’s Virtual Dashboard feature.

 STEP 1 - Launch the Virtual Dashboard